25th and 26th October 2025

 You can also borrow dolls made in the first circle (N16) to add to your dolls and organise an event or exhibition in your area.
 We already have a connection in York.

-Our friend Talya in Israel will be using some dolls sent to her to create a video with her circle which we hope to exhibit and share with you at our exhibition.
+Our friend Talya in Jerusalem will be using some dolls sent to her to create a video with her circle which we hope to exhibit and share with you at our exhibition.

 If you feel this is something you would like to try please get in touch.
 The skills used in doll making are also useful for a myriad of mending tasks in the house and for your family.
 Worthy skills for today and tomorrow.